Easy Naan Recipe

 - ACTIVATE YEAST: Measure water is a small bowl or measuring cup.
 Stir in yeast and sugar.
 Let sit for 10 minutes until foamy or cloudy.

-- MIX FLOUR AND SALT: in medium bowl.
+- MIX DRY INGREDIENTS: Mix flour and salt in medium to large bowl.
 Make a well in center and set aside.

-- MAKE DOUGH: Add yeast mixture to flour.
-Stir with wooden spoon until dough begins to form.
-Turn out onto a floured board (I cover it in parchment for easy clean up).
-Knead dough for 3 minutes, adding a little flour if it's too sticky.
-You may need up to 2 tbsp extra flour.
+- MAKE DOUGH: Add yeast mixture to dry ingredients.
+Stir with wooden spoon until soft dough begins to form.
+Turn out onto a floured surface (I cover surface with parchment for easy clean up).
+Knead dough for 3 minutes, adding just enough flour if it's too sticky.
+You may need up to 1/4 cup/32 grams extra flour.
 Do not add too much flour or bread will become tough/dense.
-Fold dough into a smooth ball and place in a medium bowl sprayed with oil.
+Fold into a smooth ball of dough and place in a medium to large bowl sprayed with oil.
 Spray top of dough lightly with oil as well.

-- FORM NAAN: Transfer dough to cutting board dusted with flour.
+- FORM NAAN: Transfer dough to cutting board with a lightly floured surface.
 Punch it down.
-Cut into 4 equal pieces.
-Stretch each piece out by hand or use a rolling pin to flatten and shape dough into approximate ovals about 7-8" long and 1/4 inch thick.
+Cut into 4 equal portions.
+Stretch each piece out by hand or use a rolling pin to flatten and shape dough into approximate ovals (or the traditional teardrop shape) about 7-8" long/20 cm and 1/4 inch thick/63 mm.

 - Yeast: Make sure your yeast has not expired.
 To use instant or rapid rise yeast instead of active dry yeast, just mix the yeast into the flour and salt, then add the warm water.
 No need to activate the yeast in the warm water for 10 minutes.

-- Pan Fry Method: Heat large cast iron or non stick pan to medium high.
+- Dry Fry/Pan Fry Method: Heat large cast iron skillet or non stick pan to medium high heat.
 Spray one side of naan with oil.
 Place one naan, oil side down in pan.
 Spray side facing up with oil as well.
-Cook naan for about 2 minutes until bubbles appear.
+Cook naan for about 2 minutes until bubbles (air pockets) appear.
 No need to cover pan.
-Flip over and cook another 2-3 minutes.
+Flip over and cook another 2-3 minutes until golden brown spots appear.
 Transfer to a plate.
 Repeat with remaining naan.

-- To rewarm: Naan is best served warm if used for dipping.
-If making it earlier in the day or the day before, rewarm in 375-400F oven for a couple of minutes or on grill for a minute.
+- How to reheat naan: Naan is best served warm if used for dipping.
+If making it earlier in the day or the day before, rewarm in 375-400F/204C oven for a couple of minutes or on grill for a minute.

 - Make Ahead: